Bad Debt Write Off

 Collection Procedures and Criteria for Write-Off

 - All Other Accounts Receivable – Prior to writing off bad debts, the department holding the obligation should make reasonable efforts to collect the debt.
-Accounts outstanding two years or more at the end of the fiscal year are deemed uncollectible and will be submitted to the UHV Comptroller who will submit to the BOR for write-off.
+Accounts outstanding two years or more at the end of the fiscal year are deemed uncollectible and will be submitted to the UHV Sr. Director of Finance who will submit them to the BOR for write-off.

 Bad Debt Reserve

-At the end of each fiscal year, the UHV Comptroller will estimate an allowance for bad debts for accounts receivable on student accounts.
+At the end of each fiscal year, the UHV Sr. Director of Finance will estimate an allowance for bad debts for accounts receivable on student accounts.
 A bad debt reserve and bad debt expense will accordingly be recorded in the general ledger.
 As actual write-offs occur, they will be charged against the bad debt reserve.
 Subsequent collections of bad debts written off will be credited to the bad debt reserve.

-- UH System Administrative Memorandum 03.A.24, Extension of Credit by University of Houston System Component Universities
+- UH System Administration Memorandum 03.A.24, Extension of Credit by Universities